Raphaël Krikorian

 After studying at the École polytechnique, Krikorian earned his PhD under supervision of Michael Herman in 1996.

 He published his scientific work in such journals as Annals of Mathematics, Duke Mathematical Journal and Inventiones Mathematicae.
+With Artur Avila he solved the fifth Simon problem on zero measure in the Anderson model equation.

 Krikorian is a member of the editorial boards of Journal of Dynamics and Differential Equations and Journal of Modern Dynamics.